Skip to content

 print(f"PTR : {dns_lookup(str(rev_name), 'PTR')}")

 The forward lookup confirms the switch resolves to the expected IP.
-The reverse lookup confirms the PTR record exists, which HiVision uses for topology labeling.
+The reverse lookup confirms the PTR record exists.
+HiVision uses PTR records for topology labeling.

 DNS TTL controls failover speed

 A low TTL propagates changes quickly but increases query load.
-Lower the TTL before planned cutovers, then restore it afterward.
+Lower the TTL before planned cutovers, then restore the TTL afterward.

 PTR records enable NMS labeling